 A first aid course will teach you what to do if a child experiences anaphylactic shock (also called ‘anaphylaxis’: a really bad allergic reaction to food or other allergens), but a good food hygiene course will teach you how to prevent this in the first place.
 Though milk is great for many, it’s not nice if you are a lactose-intolerant baby!

 There are plenty of food hygiene courses around, but the problem is figuring out which one is best for childminders.
 It can be hard to find out everything the course will cover until you have paid for it.

 Ofsted are not clear on what type of food hygiene training you will need.
 It’s actually not part of their requirements to take a course, as long as you can demonstrate the right knowledge.
 This makes it hard to figure out what’s worth your money and time.
 Costs can range from £20–£200, and it’s only during your Ofsted registration visit you find out if you know enough… or if it means you fail inspection.
-That’s why Koru Kids have made sure that the training you receive is just right.

 Why do I need a food hygiene course?

 It can seem pretty obvious to some, but you might feel that you don’t need one.
 If you have raised your own children it might seem unnecessary, but new discoveries often reveal that what we once thought was safe for children isn’t.
 There are several good reasons to take a food hygiene course specifically created for childminders.